pappasam/pappasam.github.io/content/articles/docker-python-install-wheels.rst

 .. _wheels: https://pythonwheels.com/

-If you follow these steps, you'll end up with the smallest-possible Python Docker container all your desired dependencies intact.
+If you follow these steps, you'll end up with the smallest-possible Python Docker container with all your Python dependencies intact.

 ..
 PELICAN_END_SUMMARY